aoyingxue/webdev-image-gallery/README.md

 # Image Gallery with Slideshows
-Create an image gallery with some interactive features.
+Create an image gallery with some interactive features using HTML, CSS, JavaScript.

 Demo: https://aoyingxue.github.io/webdev-image-gallery/

 ## Requirements: